andrewrk/autodoc/README.md

 * markdown
 * convert TODO comments into roadmap
 * only change URL on pressing enter in search box, not on key press
+* scroll to top when clicking fresh link. but don't disrupt the already working scroll history